mako-framework/docs/05_learn_more/00_internationalization.md

 You can also pluralize words in translated strings:

-	// In a language file
+	// In a language file caleld ui.php

 	return array
 	(